 Threats to woodland caribou

-The main threat to woodland caribou is habitat deterioration, either from fragmentation, degradation or loss.
+The main threat to woodland caribou is habitat deterioration, from either fragmentation, degradation or loss.
 Habitat fragmentation can also contribute to an increase in predation.

-As a result of all these factors, woodland caribou are listed as threatened under the federal Species at Risk Act, as well as under provincial legislation in Ontario, British Columbia, Alberta, Manitoba, Labrador, Northwest Territories and Quebec (in French only).
+Woodland caribou are listed as threatened under the federal Species at Risk Act, as well as under provincial legislation in Ontario, British Columbia, Alberta, Manitoba, Labrador, Northwest Territories and Quebec (in French only).

 - Date Modified: